 - 1. Air pipe penetration: - a.
 Cut a hole for the air pipe.
 Size the air pipe hole as close as desired to the air pipe outside diameter. - 2.
 Vent pipe penetration: - a.
 Cut a hole for the vent pipe.
-For either combustible or noncombustible construction, size the vent pipe hole at least 1⁄2" larger than the vent pipe diameter: - 7" hole for 6" PP and PVC or 9" for 8" PP and PVC. - b.
-Insert a galvanized metal thimble in the vent pipe hole. - Space the air and vent holes to provide the minimum spacings shown in Figure 38. - 4.
+For either combustible or noncombustible construction, size the vent pipe hole at least 1⁄2" larger than the vent pipe diameter: - 7" hole for 6" PVC or 9" for 8" PVC. - b.
+Insert a galvanized metal thimble in the vent pipe hole. - 3.
+Space the air and vent holes to provide the minimum spacings shown in Figure 36, page 38. - 4.
 Follow all local codes for isolation of vent pipe when passing through floors, ceilings and roofs. - 5.
 Provide flashing and sealing boots sized for the vent pipe and air pipe.

-1. Prepare the vent termination coupling and the air termination return bend (Figure 38) by inserting a bird screen in each.
-Bird screens are supplied with the boiler.
-Cut to size if necessary to fit vent pipe size used.
+1. Prepare the vent termination coupling and the air termination return bend (Figure 36, page 38) by inserting a bird screen in each.

-Figure 38 Vertical termination - separate pipes
+Figure 36 Vertical termination - separate pipes